kakkarja/Story_Maker/README.md

 * Pressing ```Ctrl + D``` buttons will delete all contents of all fields.
   > **WARNING!**
   _Be careful not to delete everything before save it._
+* You can edit existing story by click it, and it will loads to the story fields.

 **NOTE:**
 In the folders area, if press **save** button, will create another folder.